 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 States, which license the homes, have more than 30 terms to refer to these types of living arrangements.
 Think of it as assisted living but in a house.

 In Wisconsin, about half of the assisted living providers are adult family homes, but they offer only about 1 in 7 of all assisted living beds.
 In many states, these small homes are an option that often slips under the radar.

 Residential care homes can provide the same basic services as large assisted living centers.
-Staffers help with personal needs, including bathing, dressing, eating, medication management, toileting — and emergencies.
+Staffers help with personal needs such as bathing, dressing, eating, medication management and toileting and can respond to emergencies.
 Some states allow for various levels of care in the homes, from independent living to high levels of assisted living, so make sure you know what’s included.